Wakrat: History

 They also released the song "Generation Fucked" on SoundCloud and made a lyric video.
 The band came to play in London and protested in the streets.

 In 2016 the group opened for Prophets of Rage, of which Commerford is also a member of, on their North American "Make America Rage Again Tour".

 Commerford spoke of the upcoming debut album, saying, "We are gearing up to be on the offensive, assaulting the populous [sic] with our debut album on Earache Records.
 We have put a shit load of blood and sweat into this and we want it back!
 Our mission is to attack modern music and smash the grid.
 Unapologetic, unrelenting, unbridled and uncensored.
 Understood?".
-They released their self-titled debut album on November 8, 2016, the day of the United States presidential election.
+They released their self-titled debut album on November 8, 2016.

-Musical styles and influences

-Wakrat draws influences from hardcore, punk, and jazz music and can be best compared to Helmet-meets The Prodigy, and Bad Brains.
-Commerford describes their debut album as "punk, fast, and spastic with odd time signatures", featuring electronic sounds and spoken word.